Food Business Registration

 Purchasing an Existing Food Premise

-When purchasing an existing food business, such as a cafe or restaurant, you must still register it with Council.
+If you're purchasing an existing food business, such as a cafe or restaurant, you still need to register it with Council.

 Council registers food premises operating as businesses such as restaurants, cafes and bakeries.
 If you are buying an existing food business, that premises will need to be registered with us and needs to be compliant with the Food Act 1984.